scalefocus/virusafe-ios/README.md

 ### Debug

 Bluetooth functionality can not be tested in the Simulator. *(Don't worry BT is not added yet)*

-### Archive

-- Select Generic iOS Device for building.
-- Build the project using `Project -> Archive`.

 ## Code Styleguide